dalerog/Klory/README.md

 As a first build, I thought that a wired solution would be easier to debug and would have less failure modes.
 It would also work with QMK which I was used to using with the Planck.
 In addition, there were more options for MCUs and they would be cheaper.

+There are cases where the right keyboard stops communicating with the left.
+Since, the keyboards are wired, I can just unplug them.
+I use a magnetic USB adapter so this is super easy to do.

 ### KB2040

 I decided to use the KB2040 from Adafruit.
 I picked it because it was cheap and and seemed very versatile.
 It worked with CircuitPython, C++, and Rust.
 It also had extra connectors, debug pins, LEDs, and reboot/reset buttons.
 It would be a great MCU for other projects if the keyboard didn't work out.